Cactus Cut Potatoes are a popular app at a Canadian chain restaurant - spicy fried potatoes with a flavourful dip. Here's a replica recipe!

-The source material for this is named for a plant that doesn't grow naturally in Canada, made by a restaurant named for an American city.
+The source material for this is named for a plant that isn't exactly common in Canada, made by a restaurant named for an American city.

 While all of that sounds less-than-Canadian, it's an appetizer that is high on the list of "things I have to eat when visiting home!" for many expats!